Theatrical Performances

 What about music used at the end of the show, or during curtain calls or bows?

-Music used during an encore or curtain call is always Dramatic Context.
+Music used during an encore, curtain call or bows is always Dramatic Context.

 Can I alter the lyrics or write arrangements of a song?